ECP-WarpX/impactx/examples/multipole/README.rst

 A series of thin multipoles (quad, sext, oct) with both normal and skew coefficients.

-We use a 2 GeV proton beam.
+We use a 2 GeV electron beam.

 The second moments of x, y, and t should be unchanged, but there is large emittance growth in the x and y phase planes.